Audit and Governance Committee 9th November 2023

 Members were keen to understand more about budget variations within the financial year, in particular the process for sign off.
-Reference was made to the substantial increase in the Children’s Servies budget.
-Mr. Lonsdale referred members to the scheme of delegation within the constitution which outlined which officers had delegated authority to take certain decisions.
+Reference was made to the substantial increase in the children’s services budget.
+Mr Lonsdale referred members to the scheme of delegation within the constitution which outlined which officers had delegated authority to take certain decisions.
 He advised that a summary of movements within the budget was now included within the quarterly monitoring reports to scrutiny which provided more transparency to members.

 RESOLVED – That the verbal update be noted.

-Mr. Lonsdale set out the background to the report which covered compliance with legislative and regulatory requirements.
+Mr Lonsdale set out the background to the report which covered compliance with legislative and regulatory requirements.
 It was noted that the Treasury Management Strategy remained the same.
-The Council had a significant Capital Programme, a large amount which was funded through external grants.
+The Council had a significant capital programme, a large amount of which was funded through external grants.
 As such, members would need to be mindful of this as they went through the financial planning period.
 On a positive note, it was reported that the Council continued to see strong returns on investments.